bazbt3/10cbazbt3/docs/20-usage.md

 ### `menu = redisplay Menu`
 The menu is displayed once when the application starts, can be invoked when not within a post display routine.

-1. Type `menu`: it reddisplays the menu.
+1. Type `menu`: it redisplays the menu.

 ---